 \subsubsection{Aligning with Complex QA}

-The approaches that leverage the retrieved factual evidence from KGs for refinement and validation are designed to augment the capability of LLMs in understanding user interactions and verifying the intermediate reasoning for multi-hop QA~\citep{chen2024llm} and multi-run and conversational QA~\citep{xiong2024interactive}, respectively.
+The approaches that leverage the retrieved factual evidence from KGs for refinement and validation are designed to augment the capability of LLMs in understanding user interactions and verifying the intermediate reasoning for multi-hop QA~\citep{chen2024llm} and conversational QA~\citep{xiong2024interactive}, respectively.
 However, the common case is that the knowledge from KGs is not available or not enough to verify the intermediate results, since the factual knowledge from KGs might be incomplete~\citep{zhou2025evaluating}.
 In particular, the knowledge conflicts between the intermediate answer and KG facts might induce irrelevant results due to the poorly verified intermediate results.
 Meanwhile, the refinement and validation of results largely depend on the correctness, timeliness, and completeness of factual knowledge in KGs.
-Thereby, the main challenges behind this methodology are \textit{how to handle the knowledge conflicts between the intermediate answer and KG facts and incrementally update the KGs to ensure factual knowledge in KGs is up-to-date and correct?} \eat{the response time for complex QA is mainly limited by the verification and refinement latency since the verification and refinement are based on facts and reasoning paths retrieved by graph traversal and reasoning over the large-scale KG, which is a time-consuming process.}
+Thereby, the main challenges of this approach lie in \textit{how to handle the knowledge conflict between intermediate answers and KG facts and incrementally update KGs to ensure factual knowledge in KGs is up-to-date and correct?}